SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The Columbarium in San Francisco is one of only three cemeteries within the city limits.
 It's the final resting place for the ashes of an estimated 30,000 people.

 However, the building was abandoned in 1934.
-With no one taking care of it, it fell into disrepair.
-It was not taken care of again until it was taken over by the Neptune Society in 1980.
+With no one taking care of it, it fell into disrepair with pigeons and raccoons living under its dome.
+Finally, in 1980, it was bought and restored by the Neptune Society.

 They did an amazing job of cleaning it up and restoring it to its former glory.
-Today, it's a beautiful place to visit.
+Today, it's not only a beautiful place to visit, but a San Francisco Designated Landmark.

-The historic main building includes small cubes where thousands have been laid to rest.
+The historic main building includes small niches where thousands have been laid to rest.
 They include the ashes of the deceased as well as displays that show their personalities.

 Each one is unique and helps you get a feel for the person buried there.
 You will see everything from pictures with family and friends to small trinkets from vacations.
 Many also include small articles that tell about the person's hobbies, interests, or awards they won during their lifetime.

-The urns, that also hold the ashes, are very unique.
+The urns, which also hold the ashes, are very unique.
 You will see everything from ornate jade pieces to cookie jars.
-They tell you even more about the personality of the person that is laid to rest.
+They tell you even more about the life of the person that is laid to rest.

-In addition to the colorful memorials, you will be in awe of the beauty of this building.
-From floor to ceiling, you will find gorgeous details and several amazing stained-glass windows.
+In addition to the colorful memorials, the building itself is beautiful.
+From floor to ceiling, you will find gorgeous architectural details and several amazing stained-glass windows.

 One of my favorite details is the colorful dome.
 Stand in the middle of the building and look up.
-It's simply beautiful.
+It's simply awe-inspiring.

 During your visit, you are welcome to roam around the first floor on your own for as long as you'd like.
 The upper floors are restricted to family and friends or those that have made an appointment in advance.